-Any person working on an elevated position using a portable or fixed structure to gain access on height, for example, construction, telecommunications, scaffolding, and mining.
+Any Eskom employee/contractor working on an elevated position using a portable or fixed structure to gain access at height.

 - Copy of I.D. document/passport (driver’s license not accepted).